Regulatory scrutiny, lawsuits over SPAC transactions fuel D&O insurance sticker shock

 (Antonita Madonna in New York, Regulatory Intelligence)

-*To read more by the Thomson Reuters Regulatory Intelligence team click here: bit.ly/TR-RegIntel
+*To read more by the Thomson Reuters Regulatory Intelligence team click here: http://bit.ly/TR-RegIntel

-This article was produced by Thomson Reuters Regulatory Intelligence - bit.ly/TR-RegIntel - and initially posted on June 11.
+(This article was produced by Thomson Reuters Regulatory Intelligence - http://bit.ly/TR-RegIntel - and initially posted on June 11.
 Regulatory Intelligence provides a single source for regulatory news, analysis, rules and developments, with global coverage of more than 400 regulators and exchanges.
-Follow Regulatory Intelligence compliance news on Twitter: @thomsonreuters
+Follow Regulatory Intelligence compliance news on Twitter: @thomsonreuters)